Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 Back view of backpacker looking at rhyolite mountains and steaming fumeroles Laugavegur Track Iceland

-We are incredibly lucky with the weather.
-We suspect it will overdevelop and cloud over this afternoon, so want to see all of the highest section before then.
+You can be incredibly lucky with the weather, so enjoy it while it lasts.
+Today, the sky suggests it will overdevelop and cloud over this afternoon; in this situation, try to see all of the highest section before then.

 Distant hikers lower rigt crossing snow towards Haskerdingur and Kaldaklofsjokull